-It is no secret California is home to some incredible national parks, and Pinnacles National Park is yet to be really discovered by the entire population as a great spot to visit, not only for its nature, but also because it is home to the California condor, a species that has been brought back from the brink of extinction.
+It is no secret California is home to some incredible national parks.
+In fact, if you love the outdoors, you could even go on a West Coast National Park road trip!
+Pinnacles National Park is yet to be really discovered by the entire population as a great spot to visit, not only for its nature, but also because it is home to the California condor, a species that has been brought back from the brink of extinction.

 The rock formations and landscape at Pinnacles National Park is the result of volcanic eruptions, land slides and lava flows that occurred 23 million years ago.
 According to the NPS website, a field of lava and fire was created that was split by the San Andreas Fault, and the west side of it traveled north by 3-6 cm per year, reaching its current location.

 Looking for more awesome things to do in California?
 Check out these posts: